WAReborn/WorldsAdriftReborn/README.md

 At the moment we can instruct the game to load and spawn entities this way, the next thing will be to add and update their components to get a similar result as the one you see in the last video found [here](https://www.youtube.com/watch?v=IWKu2Olw0rc)

+## Installation and launching the game using the precompiled binaries
+First you will need the correct version of the game.
+Get a copy of [DepotDownloader](https://github.com/SteamRE/DepotDownloader) and run `DepotDownloader.exe -app 322780 -depot 322783 -manifest 4624240741051053915 -username <yourusername> -password <yourpassword>`
+Which will download the correct game files.
+Copy the files over to the gameroot folder.
+⚠ Note that the most up to date steam version of the game is **Not** supported!
+This is due to the game having been stripped of most of its contents in and update just before the game's shutdown.

+Next download the latest 5.x [BepInEx Release](https://github.com/BepInEx/BepInEx/releases) and unzip those files into gameroot (detailed installation instructions can be found [here](https://docs.bepinex.dev/articles/user_guide/installation/index.html)).

+Also create a `steam_appid.txt` file in the gameroot which contains a single line `322780` (this is the appid and is required to start the game, else you get a steam required error).

+Next download the latest bleeding-edge release, you can find this on the [releases](https://github.com/sp00ktober/WorldsAdriftReborn/releases) page of the repo.
+Download the WorldsAdriftReborn-Release.zip and extract its content to a folder of your choosing.

+Inside the folder you extracted the zip into you will find 3 folders:
+- WorldsAdriftReborn
+- WorldsAdriftRebornGameServer
+- WorldsAdriftRebornServer

+Copy or move the WorldsAdriftReborn directory into you `<game root>\BepInEx\plugins` folder.

+To launch the game follow the following steps:
+Go into the WorldsAdriftRebornGameServer folder and launch the `WorldsAdriftRebornGameServer.exe` Go into the WorldsAdriftRebornServer folder and launch the `WorldsAdriftRebornServer.exe` Launch the game from the gameroot

 ## Build Instructions
 First you will need the correct version of the game.
 Get a copy of [DepotDownloader](https://github.com/SteamRE/DepotDownloader) and run `DepotDownloader.exe -app 322780 -depot 322783 -manifest 4624240741051053915 -username <yourusername> -password <yourpassword>`
 Which will download the correct game files.
 Copy the files over to the gameroot folder.